SAFEHR-data/FlowEHR/README.md

         }
         ```

-    - `PREFIX`: Prefix used for naming resources.
+    - `SUFFIX`: Suffix used for naming resources.
 Must be unique to this repository e.g. `abcd`
     - `LOCATION`: Name of an Azure location e.g. `uksouth`.
 These can be listed with `az account list-locations -o table`
     - `ENVIRONMENT`: Name of the environment e.g. `dev`, also used to name resources
     - `DEVCONTAINER_ACR_NAME`: Name of the Azure Container Registry to use for the devcontainer build.
 This may or may not exist. e.g. `flowehrmgmtacr`